 Grand Hotel Collection bedding, $35-230 by SFERRA; bloomingdales.com

 Have your loved ones help you curate that gallery wall you've always envisioned in your living room!
-Wall décor is something that's very subjective – you'll want to be sure to comb through a variety of options before determining what prints to add to your wish list.
+Wall décor is something that's very subjective, which makes it a great wedding registry item since your guests will know what you like.
+Think about this thoroughly with your significant other – you'll want to be sure to comb through a variety of options before determining what prints to add to your wish list.
+Some of your guests will also give a gift card to your registry retailers, so if you didn't receive any artwork, you can purchase wall art for your living room after the fact!

 “Men in Red” art print in matte brass frame, $237 by Kate Baird for Minted; minted.com

-From photo frames that can sit on your console or end table to wall frames that will enhance the design of your home, add these to your registry, so that you'll already have a frame ready for when you have photos printed from your big day printed.
+From photo frames that can sit on your console or end table to wall frames that will enhance the design of your home, add these wedding registry items to your wish list, so that you'll already have a frame ready for when you have photos printed from your big day printed.
+You'll also always remember the moment from the photo – and the guest who gave you the wedding gift, making this wedding registry must-have a wonderful and sentimental addition to your wish list!

-Another element of home décor that couples can include on their registry is lighting.
-From floor lamps, to table lamps, to candles, and more, add these types of pieces to your wish list and think of your wedding every time you turn on the light.
+For a truly unique wedding registry idea, consider something that most couples actually don't put on their wish list.
+While it's not common, another element of home décor that couples can include as one of their wedding registry ideas is lighting.
+From floor lamps, to table lamps, to candles, and more, add these types of pieces to your wedding registry and think of your wedding (and wedding guest!) every time you turn on the light in your new place.

 "Jardin d'Eden" votive lamp with crystal shade, $455 by Christofle; gearys.com